dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.7.0 =
+- Change: JSON API latest version is now `3`.
+To use previous versions, first enabled legacy APIs in the plugin's settings.
+- Add: Users can now use the `[wallets_deposit]` UI to request a new deposit address.
+Old addresses are retained.
+- Add: New "Reload data from server" button on all UIs requests a fresh copy of displayed data from the server immediately.
+- Change: `get_coins_info` is no longer cached at the browser level.
+This allows for manual reload of server data.
+- Change: `get_coins_info` no longer returns the superfluous `deposit_address_qrcode_uri` field.
+The deposit address is used in QR codes directly.
+This saves on transmitted data.
+- Change: The Coin Adapter class no longer provides an adapter setting for minconf.
+This is done at the RPC Coin Adapter level.
+This has no effect to the end user at the moment.
+- Add: New filters provide ability to override coin name and coin icon URL as reported by `get_coins_info`.
+Examples in the accompanying documentation.

 = 3.6.7 =
 Fix: Important bug in balance calculation, introduced in `3.6.5` regarding withdrawal fees.
 All fees are now being properly accounted for.